guilmont/GP-Tool/README.md

 ### Windows binaries

 GP-Tool (GUI + libraries) is pre-compiled for Windows 10 (x64).
-Just download the binaries zip-file, uncompress it and you are good to go.
+Just download the binaries zip-file, extract it and you are good to go.

 ### Source code